zdravkov/kendo-docs/api/web/pager.md

     </script>

 ### pageSizes `Boolean|Array` *(default: false)*
 Displays a list with predefined page sizes.
 An array of values to be displayed can be provided.
-If pageSize option is provided for DataSource then this pageSize value will be automaticaly selected in created selectbox.
+If pageSize option is provided for DataSource then this pageSize value will be automatically selected in created selectbox.

 #### Example - show the page size dropdown
     <div id="pager"></div>